ndiego/icon-block/README.md

 - Will get additional functionality as it's added to WordPress core
 - Register your own custom icon library.
 [Learn more](https://nickdiego.com/adding-custom-icons-to-the-icon-block/).

-## Requirements

-- WordPress 6.2+
-- PHP 7.0+

-## Development

-1. Set up a local WordPress development environment.
-2. Clone / download this repository into the `wp-content/plugins` folder.
-3. Navigate to the `wp-content/plugins/icon-block` folder in the command line.
-4. Run `npm install` to install the plugin's dependencies within a `/node_modules/` folder.
-5. Run `composer install` to install the additional WordPress composer tools within a `/vendor/` folder.
-6. Run `npm run start` to compile and watch source files for changes while developing.

-Refer to `package.json` for additional commands.

 ## Extensibility

-The Icon Block includes a handful of extensibility features, allowing you to tailor the block to meet your needs.
+The Icon Block includes several extensibility features that allow you to tailor the block to meet your needs.

 ### Hooks & Filters